Providing Reception Services

 A veterinarian welcoming a dog and the owner

 The farewell is one of the many components of a successful customer/business relationship.
-Customer service is building relationships to make our customers feel special and recognising that we depend on them for our business to thrive.
+Customer service is building relationships to make our customers feel special and recognise that we depend on them for our business to thrive.

 It’s important for staff to remember that the farewell is just as important as the greeting.
 The farewell gives the lasting impression of a business and can be the determining factor for a positive feeling when that customer thinks of you.
 The farewell is one of the easiest and most impactful steps to customer satisfaction.